multitudes/RazorClams/README.md

 ⚠️ This is intentionally simple code as a learning opportunity and will be used for smaller program, it is not intended to be a fully fledged test suite! ⚠️

 What I really like about this test suite is that it is fast.
-It runs the tests and notify only when there is a test failing.
+It runs the tests and I get notified only when there is a test failing.
 It is easy to output debug messages to a log file as well.

 There is a lot to be learned by writing your own tests.
 - handle redirections, for example I wnt to read what is being printed to the console.